RLHF-V/RLAIF-V/README.md

 ## Train

-1. Prepare data
+1. Prepare data (Optional)

-Download [RLAIF-V Dataset](https://huggingface.co/datasets/HaoyeZhang/RLAIF-V-Dataset) and put it under `train/data`
+If you can access huggingface dataset, you can skip this step, we will automatically download the [RLAIF-V Dataset](https://huggingface.co/datasets/openbmb/RLAIF-V-Dataset).

-If needed, you can modify your data set path [here](muffin/data/data_processors.py#L101) at Line 101.
+If you already downloaded the dataset, you can replace 'openbmb/RLAIF-V-Dataset' to your dataset path [here](muffin/data/datasets.py#L38) at Line 38.

 2. Start training